ipfs/ipfs-blog/src/_blog/shipyard-2024.md

 > **Note:** AutoTLS is not a replacement for Let's Encrypt or other TLS certificate authorities.
 It's a complementary service for getting a TLS certificate for your Kubo node's unique PeerID without the need for your own domain name.

-AutoTLS is provided as a public good service and operated by [Interplanetary Shipyard](https://ipshipyard.com) and is available on an opt-in basis with [Kubo 0.32.0](https://github.com/ipfs/kubo/releases/tag/v0.32.0).
+AutoTLS is provided as a public good service and operated by [Interplanetary Shipyard](https://ipshipyard.com) and is available on an [opt-in basis with Kubo 0.32.1](https://github.com/ipfs/kubo/blob/v0.32.1/docs/changelogs/v0.32.md#-autotls-automatic-certificates-for-libp2p-websockets-via-libp2pdirect).

 We're also adding support for AutoTLS in [js-libp2p](https://github.com/libp2p/js-libp2p/pull/2800), which would allow the JavaScript ecosystem to also reap the benefits of AutoTLS.

-AutoTLS is available in [Kubo v0.32.0](https://github.com/ipfs/kubo/releases/tag/v0.32.0) or [IPFS Desktop v0.40.0](https://github.com/ipfs/ipfs-desktop/releases/tag/v0.40.0) (which includes Kubo).
+AutoTLS is available in [Kubo v0.32.1](https://github.com/ipfs/kubo/releases/tag/v0.32.1) or [IPFS Desktop v0.40.0](https://github.com/ipfs/ipfs-desktop/releases/tag/v0.40.0) (which includes Kubo).
 We encourage you to try it out and [share your feedback](https://github.com/ipfs/kubo/issues/10560).

 <br />
 <a href="https://github.com/ipfs/ipfs-desktop/releases/tag/v0.40.0" class="cta-button" target="_blank">Download IPFS Desktop</a>